Songs of Uncertain Authorship

 When Father Papered The Parlour

-R.P.
-Weston & Fred J. Barnes; some sources credit Billy Williams & Weston; Music Hall historian Peter Gammond (1975, 68) credits “Weston, ______another staff writer & Barnes”; claimed by Fred Godfrey [the other “staff writer”?] — London: Bert Feldman; London: Francis, Day & Hunter, 1910.
+(London: Bert Feldman; London: Francis, Day & Hunter, 1910).
+Published sheet music credits R.P.
+Weston & Fred J. Barnes; some sources credit Billy Williams & Weston; typed lyrics in Billy Williams scrapbook in author’s collection credit Weston and Barnes.
+Music Hall historian Peter Gammond, in his Music Hall Songbook (p.
+68), credits “Weston, ______another staff writer & Barnes.”
+Claimed by Fred Godfrey (the other “staff writer”?).
 It might seem a bit odd, considering the large number of songs that Fred Godfrey wrote for Billy Williams (indeed, all of Billy’s songs in the last three or four years of his life), that Billy’s greatest success by far was not one of them.
 Perhaps, given the many songs involved, Godfrey was confused about what he had contributed.
-Written corrections to a typed version of the lyrics in the Billy Williams Collection held by the National Film and Sound Archive, Canberra, Australia, are not in Godfrey’s hand.
+Written corrections to a typed version of the lyrics in the author’s collection are not in Godfrey’s hand.